T-7219/StormMatrix-Kanban/docs/user-guide.md

 ### Dashboard

-The dashboard displays:
+The main dashboard shows:
 - Your personal boards
 - Team boards you're part of
-- Recent activity
+- Recent activity on your boards
 - Pending notifications
+- Quick access to frequently used boards

 ### Main Navigation

 - **Boards** - Access to all your boards
 - **Notifications** - View and manage notifications
-- **Profile** - Access your profile settings
+- **Profile** - Access your profile settings and language preferences
 - **Help** - Get help and documentation
+- **Admin** - Admin panel (visible only to administrators)

 ## Working with Boards